 Understand how internships differ: “For Experience or For Credit”; “Paid or Unpaid”; “International, government agencies, for-profit or non-profit organizations”

 - Conduct Google searches in your field of interest

 - Use Social Media sites like LinkedIn to make connections

 - Survey internship sites designed just for college students

 - Inquire about reciprocity services with Jesuit universities

 - Look beyond the label.
 Consider lesser known organizations or companies.
 Many are a perfect fit!

 READINESS: “Getting myself equipped with a plan and a tool kit”

-b.
-Make an appointment in the Career Center for a Mock Interview – know how to present yourself with enthusiasm and professionalism
+- Make an appointment in the Center for Career & Professional Development for a Mock Interview – know how to present yourself with enthusiasm and professionalism

 Follow Up!
 Write a thank you note or make a call